 Test field of single loading elements:

-Current Status – January 2025:
+Current Status – December 2025:

-Preparations and Implementation:
+Preparations and implementation:

-Based on two preliminary tensile tests conducted on the test field at our own initiative using ductile driven piles from Kurt Motz with Tiroler Rohre, the load-bearing capacities of the foundation variants executed in the research project were estimated for their individual test loads.
-These will undergo single element test loads at conventional time intervals after installation, in parallel with group load tests.
+Based on two preliminary tensile tests conducted independently on the test site using ductile driven piles from Kurt Motz with Tyrolean pipes , the load-bearing capacities of the foundation variants implemented in the research project were estimated for their individual load tests.
+These are subjected to individual element load tests at conventional intervals after construction, in parallel with the group load tests.
+For each method, a total of three individual load tests are performed, some with varying boundary conditions of the manufacturing parameters, and loaded to the ultimate limit state (ULS).

 Geosynthetic tests: